Skip to main content

 What is pregnancy brain?

-Sometimes called “momnesia,” pregnancy brain is characterized by bouts of forgetfulness, memory loss, and absentmindedness.
-Your usually sharp brain and quick memory may seem like a distant memory as you search for your car keys for the third time that day or can’t remember if you fed the dog this morning.
+Pregnancy brain, sometimes referred to as “momnesia,” is characterized by bouts of forgetfulness, memory loss, and absentmindedness throughout pregnancy.
+Your usually sharp brain and quick memory may seem like a distant memory as you search for your car keys for the third time that day or can’t remember if you fed the dog that morning.
 It can be frustrating, especially if you’re usually on top of all the minute details that you suddenly can’t seem to hold on to.

 How does pregnancy affect your brain?